Crime in Hong Kong: Organised crime

 Crimes committed by triads occur in Hong Kong.
 Common triad-related offenses include extortion, illegal gambling, drug trafficking, and racketeering.
 One of the world's largest triads, Sun Yee On, was founded in Hong Kong in 1919 and is reported to have 55,000 members worldwide.
 Sun Yee On's rival organisation, 14K Triad, was formed in Guangzhou, Guangdong, China in 1945, and relocated to Hong Kong in 1949.
 According to British criminal Colin Blaney in his autobiography Undesirables, British organised crime groups known as the Wide Awake Firm and the Inter City Jibbers that specialise in jewelry thefts and picking pockets have also been known to operate in Hong Kong.

 Human trafficking

 Hong Kong is a known transit city for human trafficking; victims are often coerced into forced labour or sexual exploitation.

 Sex trafficking

-Domestic and transnational criminal organizations carry out sex trafficking in Hong Kong.
+Domestic and transnational criminal organisations carry out sex trafficking in Hong Kong.
 Victims of forced prostitution are often assaulted in brothels, homes, and businesses in the city.
 Many mainland Chinese prostitutes in Hong Kong are victims of sexual trafficking.
 There is no comprehensive anti-human trafficking law in Hong Kong.